cyrex562/imgui-rs/docs/FAQ.md

 (such as CP-923 for Japanese or CP-1251 for Cyrillic) will NOT work!
 Otherwise you can convert yourself to UTF-8 or load text data from file already saved as UTF-8.

-Text input: it is up to your application to pass the right character code by calling `io.AddInputCharacter()`.
+Text input: it is up to your application to pass the right character code by calling `io.add_input_character()`.
 The applications in examples/ are doing that.
 windows: you can use the WM_CHAR or WM_UNICHAR or WM_IME_CHAR message (depending if your app is built using Unicode or MultiByte mode).
 You may also use MultiByteToWideChar() or ToUnicode() to retrieve Unicode codepoints from MultiByte characters or keyboard state.
-windows: if your language is relying on an Input Method Editor (IME), you can write your HWND to ImGui::GetMainViewport()->PlatformHandleRaw in order for the default the default implementation of io.SetPlatformImeDataFn() to set your Microsoft IME position correctly.
+windows: if your language is relying on an Input Method Editor (IME), you can write your HWND to ImGui::GetMainViewport()->platform_handle_raw in order for the default the default implementation of io.SetPlatformImeDataFn() to set your Microsoft IME position correctly.

 ##### [Return to Index](#index)